A study found lead in popular protein powders. Here's why you shouldn't panic

 The FDA regulates dietary supplements under a set of regulations that are separate from other food and drug products: They are not tested, nor are their ingredients verified, before they are sold, though the FDA can take action against "adulterated or misbranded" supplements once they are on the market.

+"While there is not an action level for lead in protein powders, FDA uses the interim reference levels (IRLs) of 2.2 [micrograms]/day for children and 8.8 [micrograms]/day for women of childbearing age, respectively, to determine if the level of lead in a particular food or dietary supplement is a potential health concern and, if appropriate, takes necessary action," Hilliard told NPR.

-It's up to individual manufacturers to test for contaminants, which CRN says its members do.
+It's up to individual manufacturers to test for contaminants, which the Council for Responsible Nutrition says its members do.

 "When products are manufactured and tested in accordance with FDA requirements, levels of naturally occurring elements are expected to remain well within safe ranges," it said.